massgov/mayflower/packages/assets/static/fonts/readme.md

 ### Arabic

-All of the layout features starting with "v" are for language direction (RTL)
+All of the layout features starting with "v" or 'rtl" are for language direction (RTL)

 ```
 pyftsubset\